librato/api-docs/source/includes/_metrics.md

 Creating Persisted Composite Metrics

-With this route you can also create and update persisted [composite metrics](http://support.metrics.librato.com/knowledgebase/articles/337431-composite-metrics-language-specification).
+With this route you can also create and update persisted [composite metrics](https://www.librato.com/docs/kb/manipulate/composite_metrics/specification.html).
 This allows you to save and use a composite definition as if it was a normal metric.
 To create a persisted composite set the `type` to composite and provide a composite definition in the `composite` parameter.
 A named metric will be created that can be used on instruments or alerts, similar to how you would use a regular metric.

-#### headers
+#### Headers

 This specifies the format of the data sent to the API.